S. A. G. Barnes

 Samuel Augustus Gordon Barnes (August 10, 1875 – April 14, 1941) was a Canadian teacher, insurance salesman and politician from Alberta.
 He held public office on both the municipal and provincial levels of government in the province.
 He served for decades as an Edmonton Public School trustee, his first stint was from 1910 to 1917 and then from 1919 to 1925 and a third stint from 1926 to 1936.
-He also served a member of the Legislative Assembly of Alberta from 1935 to 1940 sitting with the Social Credit caucus in government and later as an Independent in opposition.
+He also served as a member of the Legislative Assembly of Alberta from 1935 to 1940 sitting with the Social Credit caucus in government and later as an Independent in opposition.

 Early life

 Samuel Augustus Gordon Barnes was born in 1875 in Warwick, Ontario.
 He grew up in the community taking his early schooling there.
 He moved to Toronto for his post secondary education taking it at Strathroy Collegiate Institute, Toronto Normal School and Toronto School of Pedagogy.

 Barnes moved west after completing his education.
 He settled in the Northwest Territories at Melfort in 1897 and began a career as a school teacher.
 He lived in the town for five years before moving east to attend the University of Manitoba for a degree in mathematics.
 He moved back west settling in Edmonton in 1905.
 Shortly after arriving he founded an insurance business, that he ran until his death in 1941.